 Where a physician's clinical competence may restrict the type of services or treatment he or she can provide, the physician should inform patients of any limitations related to clinical competence as soon as it is relevant.
 That is, the physician should advise the patient as soon as the physician knows the patient has a condition that he or she is not able to manage.

 ii) Moral or Religious Beliefs

-If physicians have moral or religious beliefs which affect or may affect the provision of medical services, the College advises physicians to proceed cautiously.
+If physicians have moral or religious beliefs which affect or may affect the provision of medical services, the College advises physicians to proceed cautiously with an understanding of the implications related to human rights.